theslate/SnapWork/.clinerules/git-workflow-guide.md

 - Avoid unrelated formatting churn.
 - Keep each commit narrowly aligned with its message.
 - Ensure no new analyzer warnings or errors are introduced.
+- Explicitly audit `memory-bank` and `.clinerules` diffs to confirm scope accuracy and prevent unintended context churn.

 ## 8. AI Agent Git Protocol
 1. Review relevant memory bank entries and impacted files before editing.
 2. Plan minimal edits; avoid broad rewrites.
 3. Apply changes and save.
-4. Run `dotnet csharpier .`.
+4. If code files changed, run `dotnet csharpier .`; otherwise verify Markdown formatting and table integrity.
-5. Run `dotnet build` (and tests when available).
+5. If code files changed, run `dotnet build` (and tests when available).
+For documentation-only updates (`memory-bank/*.md`, `.clinerules/*.md`, `README.md`, other Markdown), skip build/test and instead confirm tables, identifiers, and links remain accurate.
-6. Resolve all diagnostics triggered by the change.
+6. Resolve all diagnostics triggered by code changes (not applicable for documentation-only updates).
 7. Stage only intended files.
 8. Commit the completed task immediately using a Conventional Commit message; do not batch multiple tasks into a single commit.
 9. Amend the commit (`git commit --amend --no-edit`) if formatting or analyzer fixes add further changes.